TuxML/ProjetIrma/special-config/readME.md

 In this case, the option `CONFIG_X86_NEED_RELOCS` is use to propagate the options [`CONFIG_RANDOMIZE_BASE`](https://cateee.net/lkddb/web-lkddb/RANDOMIZE_BASE.html) `|| ( `[`CONFIG_X86_32`](https://cateee.net/lkddb/web-lkddb/X86_32.html)` &&`[`CONFIG_RELOCATABLE`](https://cateee.net/lkddb/web-lkddb/RELOCATABLE.html) `)`
 wich are options that are used to randomize the physical address where the kernel is decompressed and the virtual address where the kernel is mapped.
 This is a security feature that increase the size of the kernel binary [by 10%.](https://github.com/torvalds/linux/blob/master/arch/x86/Kconfig) That why we want this option set to N.

 The test of this option does not make sense because of the way the randconfig and Kconfig algorithm are implemented.
-However as user, we would expect this option to be settable and to propagate the set value to the dependances.
+However, as user, we would expect this option to be settable and to propagate the set value to the dependances.

+###  Kasan option and conditional
+[`KASan or Kernel Address SANitizer`](https://cateee.net/lkddb/web-lkddb/KASAN.html) is a runtime memory debugger design to find out-of-bound access and use-after-free bugs.
+It consumes about 1/8 of the available memory and slowdown the performances by a factor 3.
+In our case we do not want this option to be activated in our kernel config file.